archivekc/simple-acme-server/README.md

 # Features
 * Test with lego client to generate an end user certificate
+* Parameters for CA configuration, CA keys (for using an specific instead of generating one), server domain name, listen port, etc ...

+#Parameters
+* "hostname": Hostname of server
+* "port": Port of server
+* "ca-key": Path to the pem file containing CA key
+* "ca-crt": Path to the pem file containing CA crt
+* "renew": Force renew of CA key and crt
+* "ca-key-size": CA rsa key size
+* "ca-year": Number of year CA crt is valid
+* "ca-country": Country code of CA subject
+* "ca-common-name": Common name of CA subject

 # Roadmap
 * Correctly validate JWS message